funbar/Fall2016Notes/README.md

 - More suitable for small teams working on shorter-term projects

 - Rugby method is moving forward in a series of sprints.

+# Use Case Diagram
+- AKA Scenario diagrams

+- Scenarios are informal stories written in a narrative fashion.
+They help convey a general understanding
+- Use Cases are more formal